YassinEftini/YassinEftini/README.md

 ### I am Yassin  👨‍💻

-- Currently learning  Python🐍 , Data Analytics and  Web Scraping also working on some side Projects to enhance my Skills .
+-  I embrace the calm of an idle state to recharge and think creatively .